- Location: Hasselt, Belgium

 - Status: Realized

-The gym’s program accommodates various sub-entities such as sports infrastructure, classrooms for both lower and upper classes, and administration.
-The sports infrastructure includes a large sports hall, smaller sports halls, multipurpose space, and outdoor sports facilities.
-Education in this school is provided from the age of 12.
-The high ambition has resulted in the largest top sports school in Flanders.
-The city of Hasselt has committed itself to the project and will also make use of the sports infrastructure.
+The gym’s program encompasses various facilities, from sports infrastructure and classrooms for both junior and senior students to administrative areas.
+The sports section boasts a large sports hall, auxiliary sports halls, a multifunctional space, and outdoor sports fields.
+Education at this school starts at age 12.
+This ambition has given birth to the largest top sports school in Flanders.
+The city of Hasselt has pledged support for the project and intends to utilize the sports infrastructure.

 1 + 1 = 3